Short on time? Lifeboost Optimist Light Roast is the best coffee for Jura machines.

 That combination makes it perfect for growing great coffee!

-Single-origin coffees are great because you get to taste flavors and aromas unique to the Nicaraguan highland region.
+Single-origin coffees are great because you get to taste flavors and aromas unique to the specific region.

-That’s a stark contrast to mixed-origin coffee which features flavors from many different regions.
+That starkly contrasts mixed-origin coffee, which features flavors from many different regions.
 In those types of coffee, the flavors come together to create a monotonous flavor that “only tastes like coffee.”

-Another reason why this coffee is so great for Jura machines is that they’re free of mycotoxins.
+Another reason why this coffee is so great for Jura machines because they’re free of mycotoxins.

 Mycotoxins are created by certain types of molds that grow on foods.